Church gardens in

 Seeds and seedlings are provided.
 Training, mentoring and regular visits to projects by our agricultural specialists provides the support needed to grow these seedlings into food.

-The North West gets very hot for much of the year, and the soil around the church is mostly clay.
+Most of the villages where we work gets very hot for much of the year.
 Thus, for optimum yeilds, a shaded structure is needed in which raised garden beds and vertical farming structures will be built.
 This structure will help keep the soil moist in the summer heat and protect the plants from bugs and small pests, both of which will increase food production.

 How These Projects Protect the Vulnerable

 The first step in restoring food security to an impoverished community is to provide daily meals to those who cannot feed themselves.
 The community gardens give the immediate relief needed by many.

 These projects supply nutrient-rich, organic produce for the villages.
 These nutrients are vital for protecting the body from the myriad of diseases that stem from malnutrition, and for proper physical development.

 Parents do not want us to feed their children, they want the dignity of doing it for themsleves.
 These projects will support agriculture training for parents, allowing them to grow their own food.